-If you feel unsafe at home for any reason, the first thing for you to know if that there are people who can help you, you don't need to deal with the situation on your own.
+If you feel unsafe at home for any reason, the first thing for you to know is that there are people who can help you, you don't need to deal with the situation on your own.

 In an emergency situation, call 999.

 If you are under 18 you can call Childline for free day or night on 0800 1111.
 They are there to support you through anything you are struggling with.

 If you are over 18 and have been victim to or witnessed a crime in your home such as abuse, you can call Victim Support 24/7 on 08081689111

 You can also call Samaritans day or night on 116123

 All of these helplines are free to call.

 Are you aware of a child who is victim to abuse and want to help?